daniiar-pro/discord-bot/README.md

 Returns messages related to a specific sprintCode.

 •	POST /messages
-Creates a new message, optionally posts to Discord (if configured).
+Creates a new message, and posts to Discord (if configured).

 ### Templates Routes